Your trip includes

 Day 14: Fatima - Salamanca

 Depart Fatima and head to Salamanca, following a full breakfast at the hotel.
-Salamanca is a city in the Castilla y Leon region known for its large university, the oldest in Spain that is still active along with its prominent culture.
-Our walking tour will bring us to the most noteworthy sites, such as; the grand Plaza Mayor, an iconic square filled with food, shopping, and city events.
-La Clerecia, a church, and college of the Jesuit Order constructed in the seventeenth century.
-La Casa de las Conchas currently a public library and monument, decorated with shells that symbolize the famous pilgrimage to Santiago (El Camino).
-The University of Salamanca is the oldest University in Spain and the third oldest in Europe.
-The Roman Bridge is a national monument that extends along the River Tormes and is among Salamanca’s sturdiest bridges.
-La Iglesia de San Marcos, constructed in the Romanesque style contains breathtaking paintings that portray many scenes of Our Lady’s life.
-La Iglesia de San Martin is a Church devoted to St. Martin of Tours, who is the patron saint of beggars and those most in need.
-Visit the inside of the two joint Salamanca Cathedrals (old and new), one Romanesque style and the other Gothic style.
-Following this eventful day, you will return to your hotel for a delicious meal and overnight at your hotel in Salamanca.
+Salamanca is a city in the Castilla y Leon region known for its large university.
+It is the oldest university in Spain that is still active.
+Our walking tour will take us to many famous sites.
+Visit the grand Plaza Mayor, an iconic square filled with food, shopping, and city events.
+See La Clerecia, a church and college of the Jesuit Order that was constructed in the 17th century.
+Next, visit La Casa de las Conchas, which is currently a public library and a monument decorated with shells, which symbolizes the ever-famous pilgrimage to Santiago (El Camino).
+Walk by the University of Salamanca, the oldest University in Spain and the third oldest in Europe.
+Walk across the Roman Bridge, which extends along the River Tormes and is a national monument.
+See La Iglesia de San Marcos, which is constructed in the Romanesque style and contains breathtaking paintings that portray many scenes of Our Lady’s life.
+You will also see La Iglesia de San Martin, a Church devoted to St. Martin of Tours, the patron saint of beggars and those most in need.
+Visit the inside of the two joint Salamanca Cathedrals (old and new).
+The first is a Romanesque style, and the other is a Gothic style.
+Following this eventful day, you will return to your hotel for a delicious meal with your group and an overnight at your hotel in Salamanca.

 Day 15: Salamanca - Alba de Tormes - Avila - Burgos

-This morning, following breakfast, you will board the bus and enjoy a short transfer to the village of Alba de Tormes.
+This morning, after breakfast, you will board the bus and enjoy a short transfer to the village of Alba de Tormes.
 This town is home to the Carmelite Monastery that Saint Teresa founded in 1571.
-Upon arrival in Alba de Tormes, celebrate Mass at the Monastery where she died and was buried.
-Following Mass, you will have the opportunity to visit the museum dedicated to St. Teresa of Avila, which also holds her incorrupt heart and left arm.
-Enjoy free time for lunch on your own before continuing to the medieval city of Avila.
-Upon arrival in Avila, you will immediately notice the perfectly preserved eleventh-century walls surrounding the old town.
-The conservation of architecture in this city, to which St. Teresa was born, deems its shrines, convents, and churches necessary to visit any Catholic pilgrimage.
-The Cathedral de Avila encompasses the Romanesque, Gothic, and Renaissance styles of its time with its artwork and architecture.
+Upon arrival in Alba de Tormes, your group will celebrate Mass at this Monastery where the Saint died and is buried.
+Following Mass, you can visit the museum dedicated to St. Teresa of Avila, which also holds her incorrupt heart and left arm.
+Your group will enjoy free time for lunch on your own before continuing to the medieval city of Avila.
+Upon arrival, you will immediately notice the perfectly preserved 11th-century walls surrounding the old town.
+The conservation of architecture in this city, to which St. Teresa was born, deems its shrines, convents, and churches necessary to visit on any Catholic pilgrimage.
+The Cathedral de Avila encompasses the Romanesque, Gothic, and Renaissance styles of its time within its artwork and architecture.
 La Basilica de San Vicente in Avila stands on the site of the martyrdom of St. Vincent.
 Visit the Incarnation Convent, where St. Teresa became a nun.
-Saint Teresa convinced Saint John of the Cross to reform the male Carmelite order, the reform she started when she met Saint John in Medina del Campo.
+Saint Therese convinced Saint John of the Cross to reform the male Carmelite order, the reform she started when she met Saint John in Medina del Campo.
 After walking in the footsteps of St. Teresa, continue your journey to Burgos.
 Upon arrival in the historic capital of Old Castile, enjoy dinner.
-Following dinner, you will have the opportunity to explore the city of Burgos and admire its magnificent limestone, gothic-style Cathedral.
+Following dinner, you will have the opportunity to explore the city of Burgos and admire its magnificent limestone Gothic-style cathedral.
 Late this evening, you will return to your hotel for a restful overnight.

 Day 16: Burgos - Loyola - Lourdes

 Following breakfast, transfer from Burgos to Loyola to visit the birthplace of St. Ignatius, founder of the Jesuit Order.
 St. Ignatius dedicated himself to becoming a soldier of the Christian faith, and as a result of many tribulations, he wrote the ever-famous Spiritual Exercises.
-In Loyola, you will see the 17th-century Basilica dedicated to this remarkable saint – the Basilica is part of a series of buildings surrounding the “Holy House,” or birthplace of St. Ignatius.
-When you visit these Holy places, you will also have the opportunity to pray at the most venerated room, where St. Ignatius prayed and began his conversion.
-After meditating on the life of this founder of the Jesuit Order, enjoy free time for lunch.
-We will continue to Lourdes for a spectacular view of the Pyrenees Mountains.
-Upon arrival in Lourdes, you will check-in to your hotel and enjoy a splendid dinner and peaceful overnight.
+You will see the 17th-century Basilica dedicated to this remarkable Saint in Loyola.
+The Basilica is part of a series of buildings surrounding the “Holy House,” the birthplace of St. Ignatius.
+When you visit these Holy places, you will also have the opportunity to pray in the most venerated room, where St. Ignatius prayed and began his conversion.
+After meditating on the life of this founder of the Jesuit Order, you will enjoy free time for lunch and board the bus for the next destination.
+We will continue to Lourdes with a spectacular view of the Pyrenees Mountains.
+Upon arrival in Lourdes, you will check in to your hotel and enjoy a splendid dinner and peaceful overnight.

 Days 17 & 18: Lourdes

-After an early breakfast and heartfelt farewells, leave by motorcoach and transfer to the Toulouse, Pau, or Lourdes airport for return flights home.
+After an early breakfast and heartfelt farewells, leave by motorcoach and transfer to Toulouse, Pau, or Lourdes airport for your return flight(s) home.

 *206 Tours Disclaimer: